tldr-pages/tldr/pages/linux/mons.md

 > A tool to quickly manage two displays.
 > More information: <https://github.com/Ventto/mons>.

-- Show primary monitor only:
+- Enable only the primary monitor:

 `mons -o`

-- Show second monitory only:
+- Enable only the secondary monitor:

 `mons -s`

-- Duplicate the primary monitor:
+- Duplicate the primary monitor onto the secondary monitor:

 `mons -d`

-- Mirror the primary monitor:
+- Mirror the primary monitor onto the secondary monitor:

 `mons -m`